 Table 5.5 Oxygen Safety Guidelines for Home and Hospital Guideline Additional Information Oxygen is a medication.
 Remind patient that oxygen is a medication and should not be adjusted without consultation with a physician or respiratory therapist.
 Storage of oxygen cylinders When using oxygen cylinders, store them upright, chained, or in appropriate holders so that they will not fall over.
 No smoking Oxygen supports combustion.
 No smoking is permitted around any oxygen delivery devices in the hospital or home environment.
 Keep oxygen cylinders away from heat sources.
 Keep oxygen delivery systems at least 1.5 metres from any heat source.
 Check for electrical hazards in the home or hospital prior to use.
+Determine that electrical equipment in the room or home is in safe working condition.
+A small electrical spark in the presence of oxygen will result in a serious fire.
+The use of a gas stove, kerosene space heater, or smoker is unsafe in the presence of oxygen.
+Avoid items that may create a spark (e.g., electrical razor, hair dryer, synthetic fabrics that cause static electricity, or mechanical toys) with nasal cannula in use.
 Check levels of oxygen in portable tanks.
 Check oxygen levels of portable tanks before transporting a patient to ensure that there is enough oxygen in the tank.
-ABGs should be ordered for all critically ill patients on oxygen therapy. all critically ill patients on formal assessments (pulse eximetry and ARGs) Data source: Perry et al., 2018; O'Driscoll et al., 2008
+ABGs should be ordered for all critically ill patients on oxygen therapy.
+High concentrations of oxygen therapy should be closely monitored with formal assessments (pulse oximetry and ABGs).
+Data source: Perry et al., 2018; O'Driscoll et al., 2008